-Chances are you already know that protein is the most important macronutrient for packing on muscle, but it is also a major contributor to weight loss.
+Chances are you already know that protein is the most important macronutrient for packing on muscle.
+What you may not know is that it is also a major contributor to weight loss.

 In fact, protein is arguably just as essential for weight loss as it is for building muscle (I’ll dive more into the science behind this later).